 DISCLOSURE: This post most likely has affiliate links.
 If you like reading legal jargon my disclosure policy is here.

-It’s common that parents start to plot and plan how they attempt pacifier weaning their 3 year old.
+It’s common that parents start to plot and plan how they attempt pacifier weaning their little one.
 You may call it a paci, bink, pacifier, or any other number of cute names.
 Here’s how we are handling the topic of the bink.

 I remember clearly that I never even wanted to give my son a bink.
 He was about a week old and he was having a rough day.
 He was being fussy and as a new mom I was looking for anything to help calm him.
 In went the bink and he was a happy camper.